Soccer star Dani Alves denies alleged sexual assault, testifies he's 'not that type of man'

 His accuser testified on Monday behind closed doors on order of the court.
 State prosecutors asked for the court to take extra measures to protect her identity after a video circulated on social media last month that allegedly identified the woman.

-A friend and cousin of the alleged victim who went dancing with her that night told the three-judge panel Monday that after she exited the bathroom she was distraught and told them Alves “hurt her badly” by forcing her to have intercourse without her consent.
+A friend and cousin of the alleged victim who went dancing with her that night told the three-judge panel Monday that after she exited the bathroom she was distraught and told them Alves “hurt her badly.”

 Alves' friend who was with him that night said the soccer player drank wine and whiskey before going to the nightclub.
 Being drunk can be considered an extenuating factor by a court and lead to a shorter prison sentence.